-Located within walking distance from the Space Needle and other Seattle attractions, the Maxwell Hotel offers travelers a luxurious, vibrant boutique experience with modern amenities and chic comfort.
+Located within walking distance from the Space Needle and other Seattle attractions, The Maxwell Hotel Seattle offers travelers a luxurious, vibrant boutique experience with modern amenities and chic comfort.

-The Maxwell Hotel is located in the Queen Anne district of Seattle, just two blocks away from the Seattle Space Needle, Seattle Center, Children’s Museum, EMP Museum, and Chihuly Garden and Glass.
+The Maxwell Hotel Seattle is located in the Queen Anne district, just two blocks away from the Seattle Space Needle, Seattle Center, Children's Museum, EMP Museum, and Chihuly Garden and Glass.
 The hotel offers a complimentary shuttle to most Seattle attractions for hotel guests, and there is a private guest parking garage below the hotel; parking is $20 + tax per night.

 As soon as you enter the lobby, you are immersed in the hotel's modern vibe, with vibrant colors, luxurious fabrics, and quirky decor.
 There's no shortage of comfortable seating anywhere in this hotel.

 Guests are treated to fresh coffee and pineapple cupcakes during an afternoon reception in the lobby each day.

 The Maxwell Hotel Seattle offers a variety of rooms and suites suitable for single travelers, groups, and families.
 Rates range from approximately $160 to $300 per night, depending on mid-week versus weekend stays, as well as room size and season.

 I was treated to a stay in the Prima Donna Suite, which sleeps up to six people thanks to two king beds and a sleeper sofa.
 The beds at the Maxwell Hotel are extremely comfortable.
 I could have lounged in those beds all day long.

 Each room offers complimentary WiFi, a mini fridge, in-room coffee maker, hair dryer, large golf umbrellas to fight the Seattle rain during your stay, microwave, in-room safe, large flat screen television with cable, and more.